 For a configuration example, see SD-WAN Failover from an MPLS Link to a BOVPN Virtual Interface Tunnel.

 In Fireware v12.3 or higher, SD-WAN replaces policy-based routing.
 In Fireware v12.2.1 or earlier, to route traffic to a different external interface, you must use policy-based routing.
 When you upgrade to Fireware v12.3 or higher, policy-based routing without failover is converted to an SD-WAN action with a single interface.
 Policy-based routing with failover is converted to an SD-WAN action with multiple interfaces.
 In Policy Manager, the policy-based routing setting is still available for backwards compatibility with older Fireware OS versions.
-For more information about policy-based routing, see Configure Policy-Based Routing in Fireware v12.2.1 or lower in the WatchGuard Knowledge Base.
+For more information about policy-based routing, go to Configure Policy-Based Routing in Fireware v12.2.1 or lower in the WatchGuard Knowledge Base.

 Configure Link Monitor Targets